TapticDev/MCGenderClassifier/README.md

 # MCGenderClassifier

-This Python script uses TensorFlow and Tkinter to predict the gender of a Minecraft player based on their in-game skin.
-Additionally, it provides a feature to report false positives.
+This Python script uses TensorFlow and Custom Tkinter to predict the gender of a Minecraft Skin.

 ## Usage